House of Clermont

-Renaud II, Count of Clermont-en-Beuavaisis, son of Hugh, was the next prominent member of the House of Clermont.
+Renaud II, Count of Clermont-en-Beauvaisis, son of Hugh, was the next prominent member of the House of Clermont.
 Renaud took the Cross as part of the First Crusade and participated in the siege of Nicaea and the Battle of Dorylaeum in 1097.
 He married three times: First, to Adelaide, daughter of Herbert IV, Count of Vermandois.
 Their daughter Marguetite married first to Charles I, Count of Flanders, the only son of Canute IV, King of Denmark, and, widowed, then to Hugh II, Count of Saint-Pol.
 Renaud's second wife's name is unknown (not atypical for this era).
 The union produced three prominent children: